 Blisteringly bright light seems to be all the rage today, but sometimes the most useful flashlight is one that is moderately powerful, but small enough to have with you all the time.
-Today I take a look at the incredibly useful Streamlight ProTac 2AAA – a light that I believe is a carry everywhere tool.
+Today I take a look at the incredibly useful Streamlight ProTac 2AAA – a light that I believe is a carry every day, everywhere tool.

 What Is the ProTac 2AAA?

-The 2AAA is a thin flashlight that is almost small enough to go into any pocket without getting into the way.
+The 2AAA is a thin flashlight that is almost small enough to go into any pocket without getting in the way.
 I say almost because it is still relatively long – a little more than 5.6″ – and may not be ideal in some situations.
 It is, however, only slightly thicker than a AAA battery and weighs a mere 2 ounces.

-I still very much like carrying the ProTac HL, but in many circumstances I have found myself comfortably carrying the 2AAA instead.
+I still very much like carrying the ProTac HL, but in many circumstances, I have found myself comfortably carrying the 2AAA instead.
 It puts out enough light to identify a threat, yet is much thinner and easier to carry.

-That might seem weak compared to other hand held lights on the market – like the 1,100 lumen ProTac HL3 – but it is more than enough to identify a potential threat, navigate, work on a car engine, and a multitude of other tasks.
+That might seem weak compared to other handheld lights on the market – like the 1,100 lumens ProTac HL3 – but it is more than enough to identify a potential threat, navigate, work on a car engine, and a multitude of other tasks.

 At very close range, the light is bright enough to be painful to look at.
 Combined with the light’s strobe mode, it can be used for visual stunning in a confrontation.

 The flashlight uses a tailcap switch.
-Pressing it half-way gives you a momentary on light.
+Pressing it halfway gives you a momentary-on light.
 Depressing it all the way until it clicks turns the light on in a constant mode.

-By quickly double-tapping the switch, the Streamlight goes into the strobe mode.
+By quickly double-tapping the switch, the Streamlight goes into strobe mode.
 A rapid triple tap activates a low output mode.
 The low mode is only 10 lumens, plenty for navigation and many tasks, and will allow the light to run for up to 30 hours.